Loading...

 Kalopanagiotis

-Strolling through the cobbled streets and the narrow footpaths the visitors can enjoy the traditional character of Kalopanagiotis.
-The houses kept the mountainous village architecture, with the tiled rooftops and wooden balconies.
-Some of them were restored and converted into tourist accommodation units with the aid of the Department of Antiquities.
+A leisurely stroll along the cobbled streets and narrow footpaths offers visitors an opportunity to immerse themselves in the traditional charm of Kalopanagiotis.
+The village's architectural heritage is well-preserved, featuring houses with tiled rooftops and wooden balconies.
+Some of these structures have been restored and transformed into tourist accommodations, with support from the Department of Antiquities.

-Therefore, it is not surprising that the village was awarded as one of the European Destinations of Excellence (EDEN) in Cyprus, in the category of Tourism and Regeneration of Physical Sites.
+Given its numerous attractions and preservation efforts, Kalopanagiotis was recognized with the European Destinations of Excellence (EDEN) award in Cyprus, specifically in the category of Tourism and Regeneration of Physical Sites.

 Other locations